KrishBharadwaj5678/CodePad/README.md

 # CodePad 👨‍💻

-Welcome to **CodePad**, the perfect digital workspace for coding enthusiasts!
-Code Pad offers a sleek and user-friendly environment for writing, testing, and sharing your code. ✍️🚀
+Welcome to **CodePad**, your ultimate coding playground!
+CodePad offers a sleek and user-friendly environment for writing, testing, and sharing your code. ✍️🚀

 ---